-Elizabeth Nath Marshall, four times mayor of York, was largely responsible for urban renewal there.
-The remarkable career of Genevieve Blatt included twelve years as Secretary of Internal Affairs and judgeship on the Commonwealth Court from 1972 to 1982.
-In February 1975, the state's Commission for Women was created, and it was re-established in June 1997.
-Primarily it is a referral agency for women's interests, and gives a priority to childcare, domestic violence, and women's economic self-sufficiency.
-The Million Women's March of October 24, 1997, brought an estimated one and a half million women, primarily African Americans, together in Philadelphia.
+In February 1975, the state's Commission for Women was created.
+Although once eliminated, it was re-established in June 1997.
+Primarily it is a referral agency for women's interests, and has priorities for such issues as childcare, domestic violence, and women's economic self-sufficiency.
+The Million Women March of October 24, 1997, brought an estimated one and a half million women, primarily African Americans, together in Philadelphia.